Planning a Successful LSLR Program

 Right Tools for ComplyingRamping up compliance actions for the proposed LCRI

-"The proposed Lead and Copper Rule Improvements [LCRI] are making sure communities address their lead service lines head on,” Brian Kearney, seasoned lead service line replacement program manager explains.
-To comply with the EPA’s regulations on the horizon, our experts recommend a few specific areas to focus on in 2024 and 2025.
+"The Lead and Copper Rule Improvements [LCRI] are making sure communities address their lead service lines head on,” Brian Kearney, seasoned lead service line replacement program manager explains.
+To comply with the EPA’s regulations, our experts recommend a few specific areas to focus on in 2024 and 2025.

-Water systems still need to focus on the submittal of an inventory by the anticipated October 16, 2024 compliance date, and distributing notifications to customers with lead service lines (LSLs), galvanized requiring replacement (GRRs) and unknowns.
+Water systems were still required to focus on the submittal of an inventory by the October 16, 2024 compliance date, and distributing notifications to customers with lead service lines (LSLs), galvanized requiring replacement (GRRs) and unknowns.
 Although not due until likely 2027, we recommend adding connectors to the inventory in the following categories: lead, replaced lead, never lead, unknown and no connector present.

 Between now and the anticipated baseline inventory date (estimated October 2027), it’s recommended that systems focus on reducing unknowns and begin replacements for LSLs with available Bipartisan Infrastructure Law (BIL) funding and other grants and loans.
 Consider that there will be a mandatory replacement requirement of LSLs in 10 years at 10%/year based on a rolling 3-year average (estimated to begin in late 2027) and your system will want to take actions before this to reduce the number of LSLs, GRRs and unknowns.